adamdjbrett/outcome/README.md

 + Add functions to fetch all posts data on home page
 + Change Index Start Themes
 + Split easy 2 posts to display on homepage
++ Pagination All Article List on home page